Vijayakrishnantk/UK-Train-Rides-Data-Analysis-Using-Python/README.md

 Interactive Plotly Charts

-All visualizations include proper titles, labels, legends, and color schemes for clarity.
+All visualizations include proper titles, labels, legends and color schemes for clarity.